dromaniv/age-friendly/README.md

 ## Setup

-- Install [Git](https://git-scm.com/downloads) and clone the repository by running `git clone age-friendly` in the directory you want to clone the repository to
+- Install [Git](https://git-scm.com/downloads) and clone the repository by running `git clone https://github.com/Dmytro-Romaniv/age-friendly.git` in the directory you want to clone the repository to

 ### With Docker (recommended):